 You are likely to have many passwords for various applications, some of which are unique to you, and others unique to the school.
 Unless you have a very good memory, you will need a secure way to manage your passwords.
 Please do not write them down.
 You may want to use a password manager.
 If you have a personal Google account you may already use Google Password Manager, but remember that this isn't secure if others can gain access to your account (for example if you leave your account logged in on a shared computer).
 If you store your password list in an electronic document, for example in MS Word or Excel, you should make sure the document itself is password protected or located in a secure folder.
 You may find these Microsoft account security tips useful.

 Please choose secure passwords, never share them with each other, and do not re-use school network passwords when creating passwords for other systems.
 A good resource for choosing a password is Dinopass (select the strong password option).

-Where to find help: Our network support staff can help to resolve issues with core school systems.
-Your child can seek their help within school or else they can be contacted via the school office, putting "FAO IT Support" in the email subject line.
-It will help them to understand the problem if you describe exactly what steps you took before the issue occurred, and take a screenshot of any error messages.
+Our IT network support staff can help to resolve issues with core school systems.
+Your child can seek their help within school or else they can be contacted by email via the school office, putting "FAO IT Support" in the email subject line.
+It will help them to understand the problem if you describe exactly what steps you took before the issue occurred, and attach a screenshot of any error messages.
 For password re-sets, students will need to speak to their IT teacher or visit the IT support office in person.